 Niantic, has stated on their website, say that, “due to the incredible number of Pokémon GO downloads, some Trainers are experiencing server connectivity issues.
 Don’t worry, our team is on it!”

 I think most gamers now expect these sort of issues with game releases that primarily or exclusively work via the internet, so for me personally, it was expected.
+One can find more information on this website, regarding games and gaming servers.
 Never the less, other than the issues the servers have been presenting, these are some of my hopes for the future of Pokemon Go.

 5. Add the next region of Pokemon with each future update to the app.